BladeRunnerJS/brjs-appcache/README.md

     - The manifest will be given a new version every time you generate the prod files.
     - The manifest can be given a specific version by specifying an appcache version in the config file.
 See the [Configuration](#configuration) section for details on how to do this.

-> The  HTML `<base href=".." />` tag is incompatible with the appcache plugin.
-BRJS applications by default are created with the base tag in use, so *this will need to be removed before the appcache plugin will work*.
-This is OK - the use of the base tag was added by bladerunner to replicate some of the appcache functionality, but now we're using the real thing we don't need it any more!
+> The HTML `<base href="..." />` tag is incompatible with the appcache plugin.
+BRJS applications by default are created with the base tag in `index.html`, so *this will need to be removed before the appcache plugin will work*.
+This is OK - the use of the base tag was added by bladerunner to replicate some of the appcache functionality, but now you're using the real thing you don't need it any more!

 <a name="configuration"></a>
 ### Configuration